 The findings have potentially important clinical implications, as they provide a new potential therapeutic target for the treatment of inflammatory diseases such as IBD .

 “Our study demonstrates a key role for Sema6D in the metabolic reprogramming that occurs during the formation of M2 macrophages,” lead investigator Atsushi Kumanogoh concludes.
 “Our findings suggest that Sema6D dysfunction prevents macrophages from differentiating to the anti-inflammatory M2 type, leaving the body more vulnerable to inflammatory pathologies.
 We’re hopeful that this discovery offers new leads in the drug discovery process for these diseases.”

-The article, “Semaphorin 6D reverse signaling controls macrophage lipid metabolism and anti-inflammatory polarization.” was published in Nature Immunology at DOI: xxx.
+The article, “Semaphorin 6D reverse signaling controls macrophage lipid metabolism and anti-inflammatory polarization.” was published in Nature Immunology.

 Summary: Macrophages are white blood cells that perform different functions with different energy needs.
 M2-type macrophages have anti-inflammatory properties that may protect against inflammatory disorders such as inflammatory bowel disease (IBD).
 However, the molecular pathways driving M2 formation are not fully understood.
 Researchers identified a protein commonly involved in nervous system development that plays a key role in metabolism of M2 macrophages and protecting against colitis symptoms in mice.
 The findings may lead to new therapeutic targets for inflammatory diseases.